 The Short San Antonio Ghetto Story

-The story of San Antonio’s urban communities starts with the history of the San Antonio black population and goes into the development of San Antonio gangs and how the San Antonio ghetto is changing with the growth of the San Antonio Hispanic population.
+The story of the San Antonio ghetto starts with the history of East Side San Antonio and goes into the growth of the San Antonio Hispanic population and the development of San Antonio gangs.

-Over the years, the San Antonio ghetto of the East Side would become well known in the city for neighborhoods like East Terrace, Wheatley Courts, Croccett Blocc, the Stixx, Denver Heights, and a few other communities of the East Side.
+Over the years, the San Antonio ghetto of the East Side would become well known for San Antonio neighborhoods like Denver Heights, East Terrace, Wheatley Courts, Croccett Blocc, the Stixx, a small neighborhood that is officially known as Wheatley Heights and a few other communities of the East Side.

-Outside of the East Side, the San Antonio black population of both working and middle class families is located on the diverse Northeast Side in areas like Camelot or Sunrise that have been around since the 1980s and 90s.
+Outside of East Side, the San Antonio black population of both working and middle class families are located on the diverse Northeast Side in areas like Camelot, Converse or Sunrise as their presence has been around since the 1980s and 90s.

-As previously stated, the city is dominated by the San Antonio Hispanic population which is located on all sides of town but the heart of the Mexican community is mainly on the West Side and South Side.
+Today, the city of San Antonio is dominated by its Hispanic population, which is located on all sides of town, but the heart of the Mexican community is mainly on the West Side and South Side.

-The West Side, which is the heart of the San Antonio Hispanic population, has the majority of the city’s housing projects like Menchaca Courts, Cassiano Homes, or the Apache Courts, all which were built in the 1940s and 50s.
+West Side San Antonio, which has to be considered as the original community for San Antonio’s Hispanic population and the largest side of the city with the bulk of the city’s housing projects like Menchaca Courts, Cassiano Homes and the Apache Courts, which were all built during the 1940s and 50s.

-The South Side is similar to the West Side as far as the community’s demographics, with the San Antonio Hispanic population being the majority other than diverse neighborhoods of the Southwest Side like Valley Hi or Five Palms.
+The South Side is like the West Side as far as the community’s demographics with the San Antonio Hispanic population being the majority other than diverse neighborhoods of southwest San Antonio in places like Valley Hi or Five Palms.

-Currently, people of the San Antonio ghetto are slowly moving into other areas of the city, like Northeast and Southwest San Antonio, as the national trend of people either voluntarily or forcefully relocating from their original community to suburban areas that are further out in the city limits.
+Currently, the Hispanic community of the San Antonio ghetto are slowly moving into other areas of the city in the northeast and southwest sections as the national trend of people either voluntarily or forcefully relocating from their original community to more suburban like areas.

 The Short San Antonio Gangs Story

-With instances like the Klik vs. Klan rivalry, San Antonio gangs during the 1980s and especially during the early and mid 1990s gained a reputation throughout the state of Texas as this era was one of the most vicious times for the city.
+With instances like the Klik vs. Klan rivalry, San Antonio gangs during the 1980s and 1990s gained a reputation throughout the state of Texas as this era was one of the most vicious times for the city.